-Just yesterday, REI announced that for the first time, they will be closing all 143 of their stores on Black Friday this year.
+Just yesterday, REI announced that, for the first time, they would be closing all 143 of their stores on Black Friday this year.

 “While the rest of the world is fighting it out in the aisles, we hope to see you in the great outdoors.” – REI

 This is either a great marketing ploy or a genuine message from REI to get you and their employees outside.

 This very much resembles Patagonia’s genius marketing strategy a few Black Fridays ago, stating:

 This ad and strategy by Patagonia ended up being hugely successful for them and led to an increase in holiday sales in 2011.